-There are many useful applications for spy cameras, including the protection of relatives and loved ones.
-Surveillance cameras and other monitoring systems have been and still are used in care homes, installed by worried people wanting to make doubly sure that their elderly or disabled relatives are receiving the high standard of care they are entitled to.
+There are many useful applications for spy cameras, including protecting relatives and loved ones.
+Surveillance cameras and other monitoring systems have been.
+Still, they are used in care homes, installed by worried people wanting to ensure that their elderly or disabled relatives receive the high standard of care they are entitled to.
 However, the use of cameras in care homes is a controversial topic.

 It was recently reported that the Royal College of Nurses recently held a vote on concealed video and audio surveillance in care homes, with more than 75% opposing their use.
 This is unsurprising, as the majority of the hard-working, diligent staff who work in the UKs care homes are bound to feel in some way spied upon by the widespread use of cameras.
-It is also believed by those in the care sector that cameras alone wont stamp out cases where poor standards of care are exposed, and that training, supervision and staff numbers could be a far more effective solution.
+Those also believe in the care sector that cameras alone wont stamp out cases where poor standards of care are exposed and that training, supervision and staff numbers could be a far more effective solution.

 However, campaigners on behalf of patients, such as the campaign group Compassion in Care, argue that cameras can be very useful in exposing abuse and protecting patient rights.
 Eileen Chubb from the group told the Mirror: I am pro cameras because every day, we get calls from staff and relatives who are witnessing abuse in care homes, and nothing is done about it when they report it.
 I tell relatives to raise their concerns through normal channels and then use a camera when nothing is done.

 Guidance for camera use from the CQC